 If a confirmatory RT-PCR test is collected within 48 hours (preferably collect within 24 hours), individuals should be assumed infectious until the confirmatory test results are completed.
-For example, if a symptomatic resident tests presumptive negative on antigen test and a RT-PCR is collected within 48 hours, the resident should remain in Transmission-Based Precautions per PA-HAN-524 until the RT-PCR test results are received (see below for details on each scenario).
+For example, if a symptomatic resident tests presumptive negative on antigen test and a RT-PCR is collected within 48 hours, the resident should remain in Transmission-Based Precautions per PA-HAN-524 until the RT-PCR test results are received.
+Similarly, if an asymptomatic HCP working in a LTCF without an outbreak tests antigen positive, they should be excluded from work until a negative molecular test is available.